taeyoung-choi/image_analysis/iris_recognition/README.md

 | 0.5 | 0.26  | 0.03  |
 | 0.7 | 0.23  | 0.09  |
 | 0.8 | 0.21  | 0.13  |

+The best performing distance metric is Cosine Similarity with the 0.72 recognition rate.
+I can improve the desing by more accurately capturing iris area.
+I noticed that there are many iris images that contains significant amount of eyelids.
+The paper only uses upper 48 pixels, but even doing so cannot remove eyelids for my localization algorithm.
+I should test with different dimensions of nomalization images, in order to improve the recognition rate.